 Every site has specific occupancy and equipment parameters based on that site's terrain, size and amenities.
 Some sites accommodate just tents while others allow for small trailers or RVs.
 Certain sites allow a maximum of 6 people while others allow up to only 2 people.

 *You must call us if your plans change and you intend to bring more people than you originally reserved for.
 We have strict site occupancy limitations and we may or may not be able to accommodate your request.

-Dogs are welcome when the season is quieter in the Off Season: May 23 to June 21; September 3 to October 15.
-NO DOGS ALLOWED during Peak Season: June 22 to September 2.
+Dogs are welcome when the season is quieter in the Off Season: May 23 to June 21 and then September 3 to October 15, 2024.
+NO DOGS ALLOWED during Peak Season: June 22 to September 3, 2024.

 Tent platforms are wooden decks that you place your tent on as opposed to traditional ground sites.
 In order to maintain as natural a setting as possible, we opted to use these decks rather than using fill to make a level area on some of the sites.
 The platform keeps your tent drier even when it does not rain since it allows for good air circulation under your tent.
 Almost all of the platforms are 12’X16’, a few of the smaller sites have 12’X12’ platforms.
 Some of the new multiple room tents are too long to fit on the platforms so make sure your tent will fit.
 Please note that we still have plenty of level sites for those who prefer to tent on the ground or for pop-up's.

 We provide you with a bundle of nails to use in place of stakes.
 You simply drive nails into the platform where your stakes would normally go and bend the nails over so they become hooks for the stake rings on your tent.

 We rent Old Town Discovery canoes and a mixture of single and two person kayaks such as Perception Keowee/Keowee 2's and Old Town Loons.
 We only rent makes of kayaks that are very stable and maneuverable.
 We have stand-up paddle boards, too!